oqolarte/oblong/content/project/imbentori.md

 the last calorie on one final thought: this is just a drill, and the sooner i comply, the better.

+### Entry # 115
+Date: Mon, 02 Jun 2014

+The hot eastern breeze brings me again the smell of the dying spirit of a man who, at his drifting moments, prefers to be drunk than to be sober.
+He sends absurd messages about the value of family and friends, and the need to glorify a supreme being.
+Is this the manifestation of his ancient doings, to be a sorry figure he inflicted upon himself long ago, a silhouette among the sunny crowd that demands only pity because he can no longer afford one for himself?

+We throw first the ball far out the verdant field, hoping a loyal friend would get it for us.
+But that isn't how loyalty is determined.
+And so, having finally noticed that the ball is there and we are here, and no one else would retrieve it for us, we ourselves fetch what we have thrown.
+We are our own dogs, leashed, illogical.
+Why are we even willing to do even simple things for a greater authority?
+And, isn't this greater authority our own selves?
+We did not realize that early on.
+Too dumb, actually, to have thrown something away in the first place that we would want or need right away.

+This old man had thrown away his one life, and now, it's almost too late to think things over, especially that his mind smells foggy with brandy.

+### Entry # 116
+Date: Tue, 03 Jun 2014

+She sends an e-mail to her latest lover every time something important comes up.
+She is with us, but her mind is across time zones, the globe she spins as her own, wondering what he has bee doing.
+Is he eating junk food?
+Is he himself a piece of junk?
+Will he be sharing bread to help us out here in this tropical place?
+Her eyes dance to the bits of waiting, but can only be so patient.
+She waits for him to go online every night, and when he does, they would spend hours chatting about the things they already know.
+Hours of canned convo on loop.
+Why?
+Because people are dying to hear something familiar again.

+Everything is quickly becoming foreign to everyone.
+Even the space is altered constantly to blur tick after tick the visions of moments ago.
+Details are microscopic as observed from a perspective.
+Despite this, the world still feels the same, the grand blanket not threatened.
+Too many earthly heartaches, afraid of the known and unknown and all those in the un-categorized synapses.

+She looked beautiful yesterday, but an hour ago, she decayed a bit.
+So he must be updated, lest he recognizes this person of his interest no more.

+### Entry # 117
+Date: Mon, 23 Jun 2014

+The gaps themselves serve as tips on how to quantify the seemingly immeasurable stretch between two points.
+The tension does us a disservice and at the same time connects us at some caring level: a pull-here push-there mechanism we barely can integrate into our senses.
+Start convincing ourselves to put aside these variances, and instead, begin to nurture the remaining similarities, minute though they may be;
+here commences the series of stimulation where respect for the other becomes more pronounced through actions, growing little by little.
+The liking of personalities comes afterwards, being able to forget to look down on our altered views of living, finally agreeing at something compassionate or unique or otherworldly. --*No*, we will not admit that there is something more to this flimflam, but soon enough, we will lock ourselves in distressing passion, and whatnot.

+### Entry # 118
+Date: Tue, 03 Jun 2014

+Do some bad things for your own detox, but ultimately, you should not be so cruel to yourself.
+The frailty that is your own dumbness can subject you to hazards, but this does not always permit you to search for your things in the wrong places.
+In the mornings when the sun is hiding behind the vapors, have an apple or a banana or a coffee, or any other ABC's, because your purpose for yourself is to be in mint condition. most of the time, it is Monday.
+Do not look for your undergarments in the wrong pile of clothes.
+Have you forgotten where you placed them?
+Too bad.
+Somebody might have already bleached your granny boxers for you, in which case, set the said pile ablaze and seek solace from the warmth of its fire.

+### Entry # 119
+Date: Wed, 04 Jun 2014

+i rattled the crisp carcass on my head along with me not only because i needed it to confirm how dubious strangers can get (and i was right--two individuals gazed at me in a bad way), but also it doubles as an adorable protection from the sun (but i was wrong--my scalp almost burned). a bird can perch in the nest of my hair, and i would not mind. anyway, there was i walking towards a skinny buddy familiar only to keen senses, for after all these months that i have not seen him, he has not gained weight nor another strand of hair. he told me that not much has changed since last we met: him, slim and peculiar; i, outstanding only in implosion.

+we both complained about the thinning of the ozone. you see, in many ways we are similar. we grumble at anything of minute importance, from the dots of our being to the relevance of government, ans such and such. i was about to tell him this discernment, but when i looked over my shoulder, the guy was gone.

+the afternoon was deadly, nothing unusual. anything can disappear and anyone with asthma would want to disappear. i moved on.

+i went back to the old apartment, and therein stood a lovely parent waiting for me. she seemed more organic now. buddy and hogan[^b-and-h] have been moved out. our refrigerator was gone. most of the objects that we had were no longer there. she sold so many things. the living room was the only sentiment of this abode's previous splendor left, and even in that moment, it echoed the chills of the occupants who once had been screwing their lives there. "where is everybody?" i asked my mother. she did not speak. maybe she was disappointed, too. this rest house, this anthill, no more.

+[^b-and-h]: Run free and wild, Buddy and Hogan, wherever you are.

+### Entry # 120
+Date: Wed, 04 Jun 2014

+I will fail to distinguish the abilities of devices, if any, modern or imagined or both, that gauge the overall sinister receding to the specter of your ancestral genes.
+Temperate regions near your aura deny me the will to make the first step, primarily due to the conflict with what you discretely portray and with my lineage.

+### Entry # 121
+Date: Mon, 09 Jun 2014

+you have survived the weekend through the mastery of pretension. but honestly, it's fine, given that you will remain true to yourself no matter the complications. it is understandable to rely now on any input, since you have been emptied by the malice and travails. if anything, struggle was a cyclone that came and went.

 ### One-Liners
 Tweet-like witticisms back in the day.